CSC-326/JenkinsExecutor/README.md

 #### Create a VM for your executor

-You can use the baker.yml in `JenkinsExecutor/executor_vm/` to create a target server where we will be performing our installations.
+You can create another vm for the executor by using the baker.yml in `JenkinsExecutor/executor_vm/` to create a target server where we will be performing our installations.
+Inside a terminal, set in the executor_vm directory, run `baker bake`.

 ## Setting up ssh keys